MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/configure-exchange-server-for-hybrid-modern-authentication.md

 Hybrid Modern Authentication can now also be enabled for `OWA` and `ECP`.
 Make sure that the [Prerequisites](#prerequisites-to-enable-hybrid-modern-authentication-for-owa-and-ecp) are fulfilled before you continue.

-After the Hybrid Modern Authentication was enabled for `OWA` and `ECP`, each end user and administrator who tries to login into `OWA` or `ECP` will be redirected to the Microsoft Entra ID authentication page first.
+After the Hybrid Modern Authentication was enabled for `OWA` and `ECP`, each end user and administrator who tries to log in into `OWA` or `ECP` will be redirected to the Microsoft Entra ID authentication page first.
 After the authentication was successful, the user will be redirected to `OWA` or `ECP`.

 ### Prerequisites to enable Hybrid Modern Authentication for OWA and ECP